 This salad doesn’t really have a name so I’ve somewhat unimaginatively used its three key ingredients for the title.
-Aubergines are often underrated as a salad ingredient to be eaten cold, but not so in Italy where they are abundant, inexpensive and very versatile.
+Eggplants are often underrated as a salad ingredient to be eaten cold, but not so in Italy where they are abundant, inexpensive and very versatile.
 The Italian melanzana is smaller and much less bitter than the larger American globe variety and as a result there is no additional preparation required to salt them and then wait until some of the liquid is purged.

-The aubergines and chickpeas combine to make this a more substantial dish than a normal salad, requiring only some fresh bread to be perfect for dinner on a hot Italian summer evening.
+The eggplants and chickpeas combine to make this a more substantial dish than a normal salad, requiring only some fresh bread to be perfect for dinner on a hot Italian summer evening.
 There are many different variations of this salad but the combination we prefer is as follows:

 Ingredients for 2 people:

 2 small eggplants

 3 ripe Canestrino or Cuore di Bue tomatoes

 1 sweet white or red onion (chopped finely and pre-soaked in a water and vinegar solution if a milder taste is preferred)

 handful of fresh parsley and/or fresh basil, chopped

 2 or 3 diced friggitelli (small Italian sweet peppers)